-&lt;sup>2 The exceptions are London taxis, for which Transport for London have made equivalent provision by amending the London Cab Order 1934 and booking offices in Scotland, for which the Civic Government (Scotland) Act 1982 (Licensing of Booking Offices) Order 2009 was amended by a consequential order made under the 2016 Act which came into force on 22 January 2018.
+&lt;sup>3 The exceptions are London taxis, for which Transport for London have made equivalent provision by amending the London Cab Order 1934 and booking offices in Scotland, for which the Civic Government (Scotland) Act 1982 (Licensing of Booking Offices) Order 2009 was amended by a consequential order made under the 2016 Act which came into force on 22 January 2018.

-&lt;sup>3 The provisions do not prevent people without lawful immigration status who already hold a licence as a consequence of an application made prior to 1 December 2016 from continuing to do so while that licence remains valid.
+&lt;sup>4 The provisions do not prevent people without lawful immigration status who already hold a licence as a consequence of an application made prior to 1 December 2016 from continuing to do so while that licence remains valid.

-the event that the Home Office cuts short or ends a person's immigration permission (referred to as curtailment or revocation), any licence that person holds, which was granted as a consequence of an application made on or after 1 December 2016, will automatically lapse.
+Where a person's immigration permission to be in the UK is time-limited to less than the statutory length for a driver or operator licence, the licence must be issued for a duration which does not exceed the applicant's period of permission to be in the UK and work.
+In the event that the Home Office cuts short or ends a person's immigration permission (referred to as curtailment or revocation), any driver licence that person holds, which was granted as a consequence of an application made on or after 1 December 2016 will automatically lapse.

 The provisions also add immigration offences and penalties to the list of grounds on which operator, PHV and taxi driver licences may be suspended or revoked by licensing authorities.
-In circumstances where the operator or driver licence expires or is revoked or suspended on immigration grounds, it must be returned to the issuing licensing authority.
-Failure to return the licence is a criminal offence, punishable on conviction in a Magistrates' Court by a fine (see section 6).
+In circumstances where the driver or operator licence expires or is revoked or suspended on immigration grounds, it must be returned to the Department.
+Failure to return the licence is a criminal offence, punishable on conviction in a Magistrates' Court by a fine (see Section 6).